 All senior majors work on individual projects in whatever media they choose for a full year and learn to critique across media.
 This seminar also encourages an intellectual understanding of one's work in relationship to the wider contemporary art world.

-As a senior major, you will have a focused, small group show with a body of cohesive work that you will present to the campus.
+As a senior major, you will have an exhibition of a cohesive body of work as part of the larger senior exhibition in the Gund Gallery.
 A short written and oral component add to the strength of this senior cumulative experience that our majors applaud as the most important event of their art education here.
 We consider it your first professional exhibition.
-Many similar schools have a large group show, or a less thematically focused show, without the writing and speaking requirement.